U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Introduction

 Since the inception of U-Net~\cite{ronneberger2015u}, a series of crucial modifications have been introduced, especially in the subfield of medical imaging, including U-Net++\cite{zhou2018unet++}, 3D U-Net\cite{ccccek20163d}, V-Net~\cite{milletari2016v}, and Y-Net~\cite{mehta2018net}.
-U-NeXt~\cite{valanarasu2022unext} and Rolling U-Net\cite{liu2024rolling} integrate a hybrid approach involving convolutional operations and MLP to optimize the efficacy of segmentation networks, enabling their deployment at point-of-care settings with limited resources.
+U-NeXt~\cite{valanarasu2022unext} and Rolling U-Net\cite{liu2024rolling} integrate hybrid approaches involving convolutional operations and MLP to optimize the efficacy of segmentation networks, enabling their deployment at point-of-care settings with limited resources.
 Recently, numerous transformer-based networks have been utilized to enhance the U-Net backbone for medical image segmentation.
-These networks have demonstrated effectiveness in addressing global context and long-range dependencies\cite{raghu2021vision,hatamizadeh2023global}.
+These networks have demonstrated effectiveness in addressing global context and long-range dependencies\cite{raghu2021vision,hatamizadeh2023global,li2022sigma,li2023novel}.
 Examples include Trans-UNet~\cite{chen2021transunet}, which adopts ViT architecture\cite{dosovitskiy2020image} for 2D medical image segmentation using U-Net, and other transformer-based networks like MedT~\cite{valanarasu2021medical} and UNETR\cite{hatamizadeh2022unetr}.
-Although highly sophisticated, transformers tend to overfit when dealing with limited datasets, indicating their data-hungry nature \cite{deit, liu2023efficientvit}.
-In contrast, structured state-space sequence models (SSMs)~\cite{fu2022hungry,peng2023rwkv,gu2023mamba} have recently shown high efficiency and effectiveness in long-sequence modeling, and are promising solutions for long-term dependency modeling in visual tasks.
-For medical image segmentation, U-Mamba~\cite{ma2024u} and SegMamba~\cite{xing2024segmamba} have proposed task-specific architectures with Mamba blocks respectively based on nn-UNet~\cite{isensee2021nnu} and Swin UNETR~\cite{hatamizadeh2021swin}, respectively, achieving promising results in various visual tasks and demonstrating the potential of SSMs in vision.
+Although showing great scaling capacity due to the sophisticated designs, transformers tend to overfit when dealing with limited datasets, indicating their data-hungry nature \cite{deit, liu2023efficientvit}.
+In contrast, structured state-space sequence models (SSMs)~\cite{fu2022hungry,peng2023rwkv,gu2023mamba} have recently shown high efficiency and effectiveness in long-sequence modeling.
+For medical image segmentation, U-Mamba~\cite{ma2024u} and SegMamba~\cite{xing2024segmamba} have proposed task-specific architectures with Mamba blocks respectively based on nn-UNet~\cite{isensee2021nnu} and Swin UNETR~\cite{hatamizadeh2021swin}, achieving promising results in various vision tasks.